secureworks/aristotle/README.rst

 Also in the ``examples`` directory is an ``example.rules`` file that has a dummy ruleset that implements the `BETTER
-Schema <https://github.com/secureworks/BETTER/>`__.
-This is not a real ruleset.
+Schema <https://github.com/secureworks/BETTER/>`__. *This is not a real ruleset*.
 It is provided to assist in demonstrating the functionality of Aristotle.

 Example Usage